PetitCoinCoin/everybody-codes/2025_The_Song_of_Ducks_and_Dragons/stats.md

 So happy with Q16.
 Fast solving, fast runtime!

 Q17P3 gave me a hard time but I'm really happy I found the solution without any hint.
 Circling the volcano wasn't easy to apprehend.
 As I wasn't really happy with the runtime, I took a look at other solutions, and it turns out, some are similar, so overall, I'm happy :)

+I wonder if there is a general solution for Q18P3 (that doesn't involve crashing because og burteforce to find the maximum possible energy - yep I did try, even though I knew 2^81 is too big).
+Also, I took this opportunity to try the walrus operator.